AICC/CMI-5_Spec_Current/cmi5_spec.md

 ## 9.4 Object
 An Object MUST be present, as specified in this section, in all "cmi5 defined" statements.

-Except for Statements with the Satisfied verb, the Object in a cmi5 defined statement represents the AU.
-When the Object is the AU, the value of the Object's "id" property for a given AU MUST match the activityId defined in the launch URL.
+Except for statements with the `satisfied` verb, the Object in a cmi5 defined statement represents the AU.
+When the Object is the AU, the value of the Object's `id` property for a given AU MUST match the `activityId` defined in the launch URL.

-In Satisfied statements, the Object represents a Block or Course.  (see 9.3.9 - Satisfied)
+In "satisfied" statements, the Object represents a Block or Course.  (see 9.3.9 - Satisfied)

 The LMS MUST generate a unique ID for each block object.
-The generated block id MUST NOT match the publisher’s ID from the course structure.
-The LMS block object MUST use "https://w3id.org/xapi/cmi5/activitytype/block" as the value of the "type" property in the Object's Definition.
+The generated block ID MUST NOT match the publisher’s ID from the course structure.
+The LMS block object MUST use `https://w3id.org/xapi/cmi5/activitytype/block` as the value of the `objectType` property in the Object's Definition.

 The LMS MUST generate a unique ID for each course object.
-The generated course id MUST NOT match the publisher’s ID from the course structure.
-The LMS course object MUST use "https://w3id.org/xapi/cmi5/activitytype/course" as the value of the "type" property in the Object's Definition.
+The generated course ID MUST NOT match the publisher’s ID from the course structure.
+The LMS course object MUST use `https://w3id.org/xapi/cmi5/activitytype/course` as the value of the `objectType` property in the Object's Definition.

 <a name="result"></a>
 ## 9.5 Result